Skip to main content

 #

-• Most expensive public option
+• Most expensive of the public options

-• Traffic can make it slow
+• Traffic can make the ride slow (though you’re sitting comfortably)

 Avoiding Taxi Scams